jingtaozhan/RepCONC/examples/sentence-bert/README.md

 # Generate validation set.
 Sample a small corpus for efficient validation during training.
 sh ./examples/sentence-bert/4_gen_valid_set.sh

-# Use OPQ to compute centroids.
-It will be used to warmup JPQ and RepCONC.
-# For example, number of sub-vectors is set to 64.
-# That is, the compression ratio is 768/64=48.
-sh ./examples/sentence-bert/5_opq_warmup.sh 64
 ```

 ### Index Compression (and Joint Optimization)